Prevent Tearing During Delivery with Perineal Massage

 1. Before beginning a perineal massage, wash your hands and trim your nails.

 3. Pour about a teaspoonful of massage gel onto your ﬁngers and apply it to the perineum, taking care to ensure that your thumbs or ﬁngers are also well-lubricated.
 Using a massage gel serves two important purposes: it makes the massage more comfortable and also helps hydrate the tissues of the perineum.
 Avoid using natural oils, like coconut or almond oil, as these products contain oxidative, inflammatory chemicals and are linked to an increase in vaginal infections.
 Also, avoid using water-soluble lubricants because most lubricants have a high salt/ion concentration that causes irritation to vaginal tissues.
-Instead choose a massage gel that is specifically designed for regular perineal massage, such as BabyIt Perineal Massage and Postpartum Comfort Gel from Fairhaven Health, one of the APA’s corporate sponsors.
 For best softening and stretching, ensure that you use enough gel to keep your tissues moist throughout the massage – the amount required, and the need to re-apply will vary for each woman.

 4. Perineal massage can be done with either or both thumbs, your index or middle ﬁngers, or two ﬁngers on each hand.
 Insert your thumbs or ﬁngers about an inch inside the vagina (up to the first knuckle or just past that), resting your palms against your inside leg.